hormoneinc/cloud-highway-one/README.md

 ### If you are interested in using the public API endpoints

-Please go to [our page at RapidAPI](https://rapidapi.com/hormone-hormone-default/api/cloud-highway-one) and follow the instructions to register.
+Please go to [our page at RapidAPI](https://rapidapi.com/hormone-hormone-inc/api/cloud-highway-one) and follow the instructions to register.

 RapidAPI.com is a third-party API marketplace; we are not associated with them in any ways.

 The user interface of RapidAPI.com is a little bit counterintuitive to use (at least for me), you might need some time to get familiar with it (their service is pretty good though).

-We suggest that you use our [GitHub project page](https://github.com/hormoneinc/cloud-highway-one) as your API Documentation Reference, as RapidAPI's website is somewhat confusing.
+We suggest that you use our [GitHub project page](https://github.com/hormoneinc/cloud-highway-one) as your API Documentation Reference, as RapidAPI's website is super confusing and not user-friendly.

 ## Why are there limitations for using your API if it is open source?